PerrineKergoat/Master_project/README.md

 2. the selection coefficient
 3. the recombination rate.

-Another version of this script called [] is made to add a recombination rate analysis to the beta analysis.
-The same arguments are required.

 _Example:_

 In the following example we simulate and analyse a population composed of 2 sub-populations with a selection coefficient for mutation under selection of s = 0.030 and a recombination rate of 1.e-8.